markfaulk350/markfaulk350/README.md

 ## I'm a Student, Web Developer, and Tinkerer!
 - 🔭 I’m currently working on [TrackAny1](https://trackany1.com) Its a live tracking application that supports multiple satellite tracking brands.
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: To learn full stack software development by solving real problems.
+- 🥅 2020 Goals: To tackle real problems and learn as much as I can in the process.
 - ⚡ Fun fact: I love to fly paragliders & paramotors

 ### Connect with me: